Explore ways to deepen genuine human connection across borders.

-Stanford students will work with Amnesty International staff and activists located in Beirut, Lebanon.
+Stanford students will work with Amnesty International staff and activists located in Mexico City, Mexico.
 You will stretch mindsets, methods, and tools for design thinking in geographically distributed teams.
 You will learn how teammates in different parts of the world, working with different kinds of users, can engage in symmetric learning.
-Together, you will explore how the human rights movement across the Middle East and North Africa and can find creative ways to connect and engage young people worldwide with human rights supporters.
+Together, you will explore how the human rights movement across the Americas can find creative ways to connect and engage young people worldwide with human rights supporters.

 Stanford students are expected to have had previous classes and/or experience with design thinking methods.

 Apply for this class if you want to learn how to:

 ● Build trust and connection with teammates who are far away and come from different cultural contexts.

 ● Build empathy, synthesize, ideate, and prototype together when you are in different parts of the world.

 ● Develop your ability to design your own remote design work.

 Director of Co-Design Practice, TechSoup Global Network, TechSoup